JellyRollJunior/rock-paper-scissors/README.md

   - I did not realize they meant literally move the whole playRound() declaration inside playGame()
     - This workflow is strange coming from a Java background so I did not realize that is what the instructions meant!
 I only realized it after looking at some solutions
     - Oh well!
 The app still works haha
+- EDIT: Ok I like to do things properly.
+I fixed the misunderstood step!